 The sole right owner is always the author himself, and the author has the exclusive right to decide whether, when and how his work is used.
 The commissioner will not automatically acquire ownership of the copyright in the work created for him (for the exception, see question 2.1).
-The copyright in this case must be assigned to the commissioner.
-The assignment of a right subsisting in the copyright does not include the assignment of other partial rights, unless such was agreed.
-The assignment of the ownership of a copy of a work does not include the right to exploit the copyright, even in the case of an original work.
+The copyright in this case needs to be assigned to the commissioner.
+The assignment of a right subsisting in the copyright does not include the assignment of other partial rights unless such has been agreed.
+The assignment of the ownership of a copy of a work does not include the right to exploit the copyright, even in case of an original work.